 3.10.2.
 Scuba Diving

-A country situated on an oceanic coast is appropriately named Costa Rica, meaning “Rich Coast.”.
-Shark and manta ray encounters are available off the Pacific coast Islands with their underwater pinnacles.
+A country on an oceanic coast is appropriately named Costa Rica, meaning “Rich Coast.”.
+Shark and manta ray encounters with underwater pinnacles are available off the Pacific Coast islands.

-Pelagic life can also be found along the Pacific coast.
-It offers divers one of the top levels the opportunity for scuba diving with humpback whales or manta rays.
+Aquatic life can also be found along the Pacific coast.
+It offers divers one of the top levels, the opportunity to scuba dive with humpback whales or manta rays.
 Biological reserves are protected in the southern region of the country.

 Boulders and pinnacles dominate the underwater landscape.
 This region is great for beginners because of its protected reefs.
 You must visit this Pacific coast to appreciate this country’s beauty fully.

-Cocos Island is one of the top famous scuba diving destinations in Costa Rica.
+Cocos Island is one of the most famous scuba diving destinations in Costa Rica.